Tepexic/Tepexic/Readme.md

 ### ¡Hola!👋 I'm Jesús Velázquez
-###### *Electrical engineer and software developer*

-I'm based in Mexico (UTC-5).
+###### *Electrical Engineer | Software Developer | Homebrewer*
+:round_pushpin: Mexico (UTC-5)

+I've developed applications for the past 3+ years, focused on optimizing and improving existing processes.
+My tech stack is not written on stone, I believe on choosing the right tool for the job.
+So far, I've used javascript (Node, Express, Vue, React, Electron), HTML, CSS, Python and Matlab.

 When I'm away from keyboard, I like to cook, play football, brew something (mead, beer, coffee) or get some home improvement done.
 I'm into Sci-Fi and fantasy novels, movies, videogames and TV shows.
 [Here's a PDF version of my CV (92 KB)](https://tepexic.com/CV_JesusVelazquez.pdf)

-* Frontend: HTML, CSS, Vanilla JavaScript, Vue, React, Tailwind, Bootstrap
+* Frontend: HTML, CSS, JavaScript, Vue, React, Tailwind, Bootstrap
-* Backend: Python, NodeJS
+* Backend: Python, ExpressJS
 * Desktop: Matlab, Electron

 ### You can also find me on